Meet our team

 Barbara Morera started her PhD in 2016, where she worked on the development of a safe, non-invasive treatment for Tourette syndrome, involving median nerve stimulation (MNS).
 In 2019, she continued her work as a Research Fellow.
 She now works for the spin-out company from the University of Nottingham called Neurotherapeutics Ltd, founded after her PhD work; and she also conducted the clinical trial to assess the effectiveness of home use MNS as a treatment for tics and the urge-to-tic.
 To follow the progress of Neurotherapeutics on this project, please Sign up for updates at www.neupulse.co.uk.

-Dr. Katerina Gialopsou
+Dr. Kat Gialopsou

 Postdoctoral Research Associate